Does your cashflow need a Christmas present?

 Are you already fed up with Christmas?

 We all moan about the annual deluge of Christmas ads, especially when they start in August.
 But for many businesses the last quarter of the year is also the most profitable.
-Especially for retailers (on- or off-line) and for restaurants, pubs and caterers.
+Especially for retailers (on- or off-line) and for restaurants, pubs, and caterers.
+Provided, of course, that your cashflow is positive…

 So whether or not Santa exists, Christmas – for business – is definitely a time for giving.